-Yes a deposit is standard when renting a property in Spain.
+Yes a deposit / initial payment is standard when renting a property in Spain.
 The financial aspect of each Rent To Buy option is bespoke and agreed by both parties.
-To show commitment to purchase the property the deposit (initial instalment) is typically between 3% – 10% of the property price.
+To show commitment to purchase the property the deposit (or in the case of a rent to buy contract, the initial instalment) is typically between 3% – 10% of the property price.
 This payment comes off of the pre-agreed purchase price.

-The contract can be a personal contract between both parties or it can be created by a lawyer and signed in front of a notary.
-The latter will ensure that your option to buy is listed with the Spanish property registry and prevent the owner from, for example, selling the property to someone else.
+The contract is usually a personal contract between both parties which can be created by a lawyer and if required it can be signed in front of a notary.
+The latter will ensure that your option to buy is listed with the Spanish property registry.
 Our independent partners at Vives Pons Asociados can assist you with all aspects of the legal process or of course you can use your own lawyer.

 The Landlord/Vendor is responsible for the property insurance however this will not cover any personal possessions owned by the Tenant/Buyer.
 It is advisable that they obtain their own insurance to cover their personal belongings.

 Like a standard rental contract the utility bills are paid for by the Tenant/Buyer.
 These includes electricity, gas, water and also Wi-Fi.